xaviergonz/T4Immutable/README.md

 Besides those checks it is your responsibility to make the immutable object behave correctly.
 For example you should use ImmutableList instead of List and so on.
 This project is just made to reduce the boilerplate after all, not ensure correctness.

-## Can I control what gets generated?
+## I don't want X. Can I control what gets generated?
 You sure can, just add to the ImmutableClass attribute something like this:
 ```
 [ImmutableClass(Options = ImmutableClassDisableEquals | DisableGetHashCode | EnableOperatorEquals | DisableToString| DisableWith)]